 Europeans routinely book vacation rentals a year ahead, so some of the best places fill up quickly.
 Start planning six months to a year before your trip.
 Most places require a 50 percent deposit at the time of booking with final payment when you arrive or a month or two before.

-Before the Internet age, I found ads for vacation rental agencies in travel magazines and then called the agencies to get their catalogs.
+Before the Web, I found ads for vacation rental agencies in travel magazines and then called the agencies to get their catalogs.
 Or I contacted the tourist office for the region I was interested in and booked through them.
-But the Internet has changed all this.
-Now I go to Google, search on “vacation rentals Tuscany” and get pages of listings for agencies representing many places or I can rent directly from the owner.
+But the Web has changed all this.
+Now I go to Google, search on “vacation rentals Tuscany” and get pages of listings for agencies representing many places, or I have the option to rent directly from the owner.

 A Temporary Home